[Skip to Content]

 Adapted from: Department of Energy EERE GEB Overviewopens in new window and Department of Energy EERE GEBsopens in new window

-The Wayne Aspinall Federal Building is a case study for minimizing operational carbon.
-Originally constructed in 1918, renovations successfully converted the building into a model of energy efficiency and sustainability, while preserving its original character.
-Net Zero Energy Building objectives are met through a combination of high-performance, energy efficient materials and systems, and on-site renewable energy generation.
+The Wayne Aspinall Federal Building is a case study for minimizing energy use.
+Originally constructed in 1918, renovations successfully converted the building into a model of energy efficiency, while preserving its original character.
+Energy objectives are met through a combination of high-performance, energy efficient materials and systems, and on-site renewable energy generation.
 As a result of the upgrades, the building is now 50% more energy efficient than a typical office building.
 On-site renewable energy generation is intended to produce 100% of the facility’s energy needs throughout the year.
 Energy efficiency features include variable refrigerant flow (VRF) for the HVAC, a geo-exchange system, advanced metering and building controls, high-efficient lighting systems, a thermally enhanced building envelope, interior window systems which maintain the historic windows but increase thermal performance, and advanced power strips (APS) with desk mounted individual occupancy sensors.
 Renewable energy is provided by 385 photovoltaic roof panels that generate enough power to meet the electricity needs of 15 average American homes or 123 kw.

 Picture of Kern Center